HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 {{ figure_markup(
   image="sw-controlled-pages-rank.png",
-  caption="Service worker controlled pages by rank.", description="Column chart showing that on desktop 8.3% of the top 1,000 websites use a service work, this is 8.0% for the top 10,000 desktopm pages, 4.5% fior the top 100,000, 2.2% for the top million, and 1.4% for our entire dataset.
+  caption="Service worker controlled pages by rank.", description="Column chart showing that on desktop 8.3% of the top 1,000 websites use a service work, this is 8.0% for the top 10,000 desktop pages, 4.5% for the top 100,000, 2.2% for the top million, and 1.4% for our entire dataset.
 Mobile is similar with 8.7%, 7.9%, 4.7%, 2.3%, and 1.4% respectively..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS7KgpDrr_m20ZDaHDBYLFSGNVdj3lhGHbHopEi4071q21U5rZDJfbYrrdyaEIU1D9cwgxxBCI6NBsV/pubchart?oid=1762012854&format=interactive", sheets_gid="2067971287", sql_file="sw_adoption_over_time_ranking.sql"